AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 inertialCamera.setTo(xScale: 2, yScale: 2)
 ```

 If inertia is enabled, you can programmatically control the camera.
-Each value is evaluated once per frame in the update method.
-The inertia simulation itself writes on these values.
+Each of these value is evaluated once per frame in the `update()` method.
+The inertia simulation writes on these values.

 ```swift
 inertialCamera.positionVelocity = CGVector(dx: 0, dy: 0)